-- .WEBM – Created by Google, WEBM files are smaller than MP4, which can sacrifice quality by comparison.
-WEBM is however utilized in HTML5 video streaming sites like YouTube.com
+- .WEBM – Created by Google, .WEBM files are smaller than .MP4 files, but also typically sacrifice quality in achieving this. .WEBM is utilized in HTML5 video streaming sites like YouTube.com.

-- .OGG – These are often used for high-quality videos to be streamed via the internet.
-They are higher in quality than WEBM files, and since they are open sourced they can be detected and accessed by a variety of applications like different media players.
+- .OGG – These are often used for high-quality videos, designed to be streamed on the internet.
+An .OGG file offers higher quality than .WEBM files.
+Since they are open sourced files, they can be detected and accessed by a variety of applications such as different media players which is a benefit.

 The “p” refers to pixels, and these numbers refer to the number of lines that make up the video’s height.
 The more lines used to form the image, the more detail the image will have.
-So, 1080p is a better resolution than 360p, because it will offer more detail and hence better quality as far as clarity is concerned.
+So, 1080p is a better resolution than 360p, because it will offer more detail and better quality as far as clarity is concerned.